 After all, having a pet will not change things much unless we build a positive relationship with it.

 If we are already on good terms with people we care about, it probably proves that we have the necessary traits to have good relationships with pets as well.
 It’s a two-way street: The amount of happiness that they can bring into our lives depends very much on our commitment level.

 7. Know and spend time with happy people

 Happiness is contagious.
 The Framingham Heart Study that followed 4,700 people over 20 years revealed that a person’s happiness level can influence up to three degrees of separation, which means our happiness is partially affected by our social network (not the Facebook kind) of up to the level of our friends’ friends’ friends!

-We will first need to have at least 10 good friends before we can reach the minimum "happy" level.
-Surveying over 1,700 people on their satisfaction with their lives and their friendships, Dr Richard Tunney from Nottingham University found that those with 5 friends or fewer were more likely to be unhappy than to be happy.
+After surveying over 1,700 people on their satisfaction with their lives and their friendships, a study from Nottingham University found that those with five friends or fewer were more likely to be unhappy than to be happy.
 Those with 5 to 10 friends were equally likely to be either.

 The good news is that the happiness of the participants did not depend on whether the friends they had were childhood friends or those that came into their lives much later.
-This mean to say that we’re never too late to make new friends to become happier!
+This means to say that we’re never too late to make new friends become happier!

 Making new friends isn’t all to it, though.
 If taking care of our pets requires commitment and continuous effort, friendship would logically requires much, much more.

 As Dr. Tunney puts it, “Whatever the reason, actively working on friendships in the same way as to maintain a marriage is a prerequisite to happiness.“